mgechev/angular-performance-checklist/README.md

 **Tooling**

 - [Uglify](https://github.com/mishoo/UglifyJS) - performs minification such as mangling variables, removal of comments & whitespace, dead code elimination, etc. Written completely in JavaScript, has plugins for all popular task runners.
 - [Google Closure Compiler](https://github.com/google/closure-compiler) - performs similar to uglify type of minification.
-In advanced mode it transforms the AST of our program aggressively in order to be able to perform even more sophisticated optimizations.
-It has also a [JavaScript version](https://www.npmjs.com/package/google-closure-compiler) which can be [found here](https://www.npmjs.com/package/google-closure-compiler).
+In advanced mode, it transforms the AST of our program aggressively in order to be able to perform even more sophisticated optimizations.
+It has also a [JavaScript version](https://www.npmjs.com/package/google-closure-compiler) that can be [found here](https://www.npmjs.com/package/google-closure-compiler).
 GCC also supports *most of the ES2015 modules syntax* so it can [perform tree-shaking](#tree-shaking).

 **Resources**